Personal profile

 Scandinavian Studies, Doctor of Philosophy (PhD), PhD in Scandinavian Studies, University of Edinburgh

-External Examiner, Scandinavian Studies, University College London
+External Examiner, Scandinavian Studies, Queen Mary University of London

 2016 → 2020